HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking whether package ‘vmeasur’ can be installed ...
-WARNING
+*   checking package dependencies ...
+ERROR
     ```
-    Found the following significant warnings:
+    Package required but not available: ‘imager’

-      Warning: no DISPLAY variable so Tk is not available
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    See ‘/wynton/home/cbi/hb/repositories/future/revdep/checks/vmeasur/new/vmeasur.Rcheck/00install.out’ for details.
+    manual.
     ```

 # WeightedCluster